 VoIP phone system installation

-Here’s a list of the six essential components you’ll need to install a VoIP phone system:
+This is what you’ll need to install a VoIP phone system:

 - A strong broadband internet connection